argoproj/argo-cd/docs/operator-manual/notifications/services/webhook.md

 - `url` - the url to send the webhook to
 - `headers` - optional, the headers to pass along with the webhook
-- `basicAuth` - optional, the basic authentication to pass along with the webhook
+- `basicAuth` - optional, the basic authentication to pass along with the webook
 - `insecureSkipVerify` - optional bool, true or false
-- `retryWaitMin` - Optional, the minimum wait time between retries.
-Default value: 1s.
-- `retryWaitMax` - Optional, the maximum wait time between retries.
-Default value: 5s.
-- `retryMax` - Optional, the maximum number of retries.
-Default value: 3.

-## Retry Behavior

-The webhook service will automatically retry the request if it fails due to network errors or if the server returns a 5xx status code.
-The number of retries and the wait time between retries can be configured using the `retryMax`, `retryWaitMin`, and `retryWaitMax` parameters.

-The wait time between retries is between `retryWaitMin` and `retryWaitMax`.
-If all retries fail, the `Send` method will return an error.

 ## Configuration